ninjaaron/oo-and-polymorphism-in-julia/README.md

 ## Introduction

-While [Julia](https://julialang.org/) is a purely object oriented language in same sense as Smalltalk--i.e. everything is an object-- Julia does lack some features in traditional object oriented languages;
+While [Julia](https://julialang.org/) is a purely object oriented language in the sense that everything is an object, Julia does lack some features in traditional object oriented languages; namely, classes.
-namely, classes.
 However, Julia does have robust features that allow many familiar patterns and strategies for abstracting complex data.

 I like to think of object oriented programming not as bound to any particular language features, but a set of approaches to data